Sausage Stuffed Shells

 2. Heat marinara sauce, bring to a simmer, reduce to low.

 3. Start a large pot of water to boil, add salt.
 Cook pasta shells about 9 mins. to package directions.
-Strain on a rack lined baking sheet.
+Strain and rinse with cold water, then lay them out on a rack lined baking sheet.

 4. In a large sauté pan, heat over medium high and add extra virgin olive oil.
 When hot, add sausage, breaking apart with a wooden spoon and cooking until cooked through and no longer pink, about 8 mins.

-8. Begin stuffing the shells.
-Taking a pasta shell, add a large spoonful of the sausage mixture inside and place it seem side down onto the sauce in the roasting pan.
-Complete this process until all shells are stuffed and lined up.
+9. Begin stuffing the shells.
+Taking a pasta shell, add a large spoonful of the sausage mixture inside and place it seem side up onto the sauce in the roasting pan.
+Complete this process until all shells are stuffed and lined up, arranging them snug next to each other.

-12. Top with grated parmesan cheese and fresh chopped basil.
+12. Top with freshly grated parmesan cheese and fresh chopped basil and parsley.

 Notes